sensusmedia/Scroll-to-Top/README.md

 # Scroll-to-Top
-Simple JS Scroll to Top of Page
+Simple JS Scroll to Top of Page for footer